Zapper-fi/studio-docs/docs/tutorial/4-create-token-fetcher.md

         // Retrieve the APY from the map we created in the first step const apy = (jarAddressToDetails[jarAddress]?.apy ??
 0) / 100;

-        // The TVL is the deposited reserve times the price of the deposited token const underlyingTokenContract = this.pickleContractFactory.pickleJar({ address: underlyingToken.address, network });
+        // The is the deposited reserve times the price of the deposited token const underlyingTokenContract = this.pickleContractFactory.pickleJar({ address: underlyingToken.address, network });
         const [reserveRaw] = await multicall.wrap(underlyingTokenContract).balanceOf(jarAddress);
         const reserve = Number(reserveRaw) / 10 ** underlyingToken.decimals;